 Installing Cryptomator in Arch Linux, Manjaro, and derivatives

 Cryptometer is available in AUR, so launch terminal and enter this command:

 Arch Linux users can install it from Terminal:

 sudo pacman -S cryptomator

-Manjaro users need to first enable AUR, and then look for “Cryptomator” in the applications.
+Manjaro users need first to enable AUR, and then look for “Cryptomator” in the applications.

 Step 1) Launch Cryptomator

-Step 2) Click + button and create your first vault.
+Step 2) Click the + button and create your first vault.
 This vault can be placed anywhere.
 It can be your local PC, network drive, or cloud services.

 Step 2) Browse and create a folder where you would like to store the data.
 It can be in your cloud service or your PC.
-For example, I just used desktop to test it out.
+For example, I just used a desktop to test it out.

 That’s it!
 Do you find it useful?
 Which encrypter do you use?
-Do let us know in comments below.
-I will leave with a video showing the Cryptomator usage.
+Do let us know in the comments below.
+I will leave with a video showing Cryptomator usage.